mritunjaymusale/research-grapher/README.md

 <br>

-The goal here is to provide references and citations in a given paper in a GUI friendly node network for easier access as compared to manually going through each reference and searching for it's citations online.
+## Goal

+A user-friendly GUI visualizing a node network <br>
+of references and citations in a given paper.

+Alleviating the need to manually check each <br>
+reference and search for it's citation online.

 This should drop the unnecessary visits to mulitple publications by half(hopefully) since the [API](https://api.semanticscholar.org/) being accessed here will give a arxiv link if availabe.